alexgerrese/TutorEDU/README.md

 ## Instructions to run and test application
 ### Run the backend
-1. cd into the ‘backend’ folder
+1. cd into TutorEDU/backend/drfx
-2. ???
+2. pipenv shell
+3. python manage.py runserver
+4. If error, try:
+ * python manage.py makemigrations
+ * python manage.py migrate

 ### Run the frontend
 1. cd into the ‘frontend’ folder